Online Fellowship

 After each lecture, the fellows will individually review and read selected anonymized clinical cases.
 Reporting templates will be suggested to help formulate the findings in a concise and comprehensive manner.
 This will be followed by mentor's questions and comments, along with interpretations and group discussion.
 Multiple choice questions will also be utilized to further enhance the learning environment.

-Online sessions are recorded so that participants can review on their own time following the training.
+Online sessions are recorded so that you can review on your own time following the training.

 In this small group environment among your peers, you are free to ask questions, make mistakes, and learn together with the support of the radiologist mentor.